mbanders/boardfarm_server_api/sys/README.md

 I recommend running with systemd.
 These instructions are for Ubuntu.

-1. Modify the file `bfapi.service` to contain your settings for your mongodb:
+1. Modify the file `sys/bfapi.service` to contain your settings for your mongodb:
     ```[Service]
     Environment="MONGO_USER=yourmongouser"
     Environment="MONGO_PASS=yourmongopass"